astrails/mac-install/README.markdown

     * turn off "Show Spotlight Window" in spotlight group and
     * turn on "Select next source in Input menu" in the "Keyboard & Text" group.
     * turn on "Switch to Desktop .." in "Mission Control"

+    * turn on "All controls" for full keyboard access at the bottom of the dialog.

 * Trackpad